Professor Rachel Tribe, Head of Group (Portal)

 BSc, PsychD, CPsychol, AFBPsS

-Dr Farsimadan is a chartered counselling psychologist, an Associate Fellow of the British Psychological Society and an HCPC registered psychologist.
+Farkhondeh (Farah) is a Chartered Counselling Psychologist, an Associate Fellow of the British Psychological Society and an HCPC registered psychologist.

 Paul is the Archivist based at the University of East London.
 Paul has been responsible for the UEL Archives including the Refugee Council Archive and British Olympic Association Archive at UEL since 2002 and has over a decade’s experience working within higher education archives.
 Paul is involved in a number of projects including being a Co-convenor of the IASFM (International Association for the Study of Forced Migration) Working Group on the Archiving and Documentation of the History of Forced Migration and also the Oral History Society Special Interest Group on Migration.
 Paul is also responsible for Web and Strategy at the Migration and Asylum Network and has worked with the Campaign for Voluntary Sector Archives and manages the Living Refugee Archive website.